JensJoschi/ball_game/README.md

 **issues:**
 - ball jumps a bit when hitting a wall, particularly noticeable if hitting at small angles
 - keybinding menu to write, possibly also menus for AI difficulty and mouse sensitivity
-- memory management: proper deallocation of raw ptrs, or use of smart pointers
 - if player uses mouse, paddle moves with constant speed into direction of mouse.
 Could instantly go to current mouse pos instead, to track the mouse more closely